-PKM is a strategy for managing your information in our thethis information intense environment of todayís society where information overload is an intrinsic problem.
+PKM is a strategy for managing our information in this information intense environment of today's society where information overload is an intrinsic problem.
 Implementing this strategy will reduces the negative effects of information overload, while facilitating decision-making, problem solving and knowledge acquisition.

-(endnote: For the purposes of this paper, we will consider data, information,
+(Note: For the purposes of this paper, we will consider data,

-knowledge and wisdom as different.
-Let's assume we begin with data, add
+knowledge and wisdom as different: we begin with data, add

 context to get information, add understanding to get knowledge, and add

 Although a novel approach for dealing with information overload is presented here, the problem has been recognized for a long time.
 In a 1910 poem, T. S. Elliott wrote: